MicroAIInc/MicroAI-Security-and-Monitoring/README.md

 See [configure url and port monitoring](Configure-Internal-UI.md) page to get a walkthrough on how to use the local UI and monitor these options. **Requires Local UI to be running**

 Review our [extend agents capabilities](docs/Extend-Agent-Capabilities.md) page to apply custom remediation options and take custom actions on the agents alerts and notifications.

+## Features

+Take a peek at our [feature page](docs/Feature-List.md) for current features available with our agent.

 ## Troubleshooting